 If you're adding a repository that already contains tokens, the plugin will ask you if you want to pull the latest tokens.
 This will overwrite your locally stored tokens, so make sure to back these up if you don't want them to get removed.

-Whenever you make a change in Figma Tokens, you have to manually hit
+Whenever you make a change in Tokens Studio for Figma, you have to manually hit

 Push to GitHub to push your local changes to the remote.
 Anytime you do that you have to supply a commit message.
 You can choose the branch you want to push your changes to, so you could just try new tokens out without overwriting the currently live ones.